EdenGD/EdenGD/README.md

 # Hey there, I'm Eden. 👋
-I'm an ametour dev from Poland.
+I'm an amateur dev from Poland.
 I usually make random projects in Python.

 Currently, I'm trying to learn Geometry Dash modding through Geode and just C++ in general.